matanox/docker-play-framework/README.md

-This is a docker container for running a play framework application.
+This is a docker container of play framework.

 # Note:
 if you hadn't setup a dedicated security group for docker in your local OS, you will need to prepend `sudo` to all/most `docker` commands below.
+So please do.

 # Building this container:
 ```
-docker build -t play-framework .
+docker build -t matanster/play-framework .
 ```
+This will take several minutes, depending mostly on your connection speed.

 # Using this container to run a play framework app: